Correlation and Entanglement partners in Gaussian systems: Conclusions

 Together, these results provide a systematic and constructive framework to track bipartite correlations and entanglement in continuous-variable systems.
 Beyond simplifying the analysis of complex Gaussian states, they establish a foundation for practical applications in quantum communication and for the study of correlations in quantum field theory.
-Future directions include extending the formalism to continuum QFT and to large-scale many-body systems, where identifying the ``partners'' of specific modes could become a powerful tool for controlling and utilizing entanglement.
+Future directions include extending the formalism to continuum QFT (see \cite{Agullo:2025lug,Ribes-Metidieri:2025nfw} for a discussion of the subtleties that arise when extending the analysis of partner modes to infinite-dimensional systems), and to large-scale many-body systems, where identifying the ``partners'' of specific modes could become a powerful tool for controlling and utilizing entanglement.